-Aqueous Film Forming Foam (AFFF) Environmental Litigation
+Aqueous Film Forming Foam (AFFF) Litigation

-3M manufactured and marketed AFFF containing certain PFAS for use in firefighting from approximately 1963 to 2002.
-As of March 31, 2025, more than 7,800 lawsuits alleging injuries or damages from PFAS contamination or exposure allegedly caused by AFFF use are pending against 3M (along with other defendants) in various state and federal courts.
+As of June 30, 2025, more than 7,800 lawsuits alleging injuries or damages from PFAS contamination or exposure allegedly caused by AFFF use are pending against 3M (along with other defendants) in various state and federal courts, along with purported unfiled personal injury claims.
 As further described below, a vast majority of these pending cases are in a federal MDL court in South Carolina.
 Additional AFFF cases continue to be filed in or transferred to the MDL.
 Claims in the MDL are asserted by individuals, public water systems, putative class members, state and territorial sovereigns, and other entities.
 Plaintiffs seek a variety of forms of relief in cases in the MDL, including, where applicable, damages for personal injury, property damage, water treatment costs, medical monitoring, natural resource damages, and punitive damages.
 3M also continues to defend certain AFFF cases that remain in state court and is in discussions with pre-suit claimants for possible resolutions where appropriate.
 In general, preliminary judicial proceedings evaluate whether these lawsuits should proceed in the AFFF MDL or outside of the AFFF MDL, with some cases being moved to the AFFF MDL or remanded to another venue, such as state court.